KarelKubat/zz-cpp-edu-class/README.md

 ## Initializing class variables in constructors

-One of the job of constructors is often to initialize class variables to values.
+One of the jobs of constructors is often to initialize class variables to values.
 In the case of the default constructor these will be most likely defaults.